denten-books/plain-text/4-format.md

-The invention ultimately allows the "organizing, accessing, and querying of information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
-I find the very image of "accessing a metaphor" odd.
+The invention ultimately allows the "organizing, accessing, and querying of information unique to physical libraries in an electronic workstation environment [emphasis mine]" [@pajak_electronic_1992, 1].
+The very image of "accessing a metaphor" is quite odd.
 In the so-called classical view, metaphors are a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 The day does not really stand nor does it have legs.
-John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon.
-They suggest novel linkages not only between words, but
+John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980; @turner_death_1987;

-operate also on a everyday, cognitive level.
+@lakoff_contemporary_1998, @searle_metaphor_1998].
+The transference of
+*physical properties* from one system to another suggests the existence of yet another class of metaphors, which exist neither wholly in language nor in the mind but in action.

 ![](book-metaphor.png "Voyage to the moon")